canorve/CluSex/README.rst

 -------------------

 CluSex contains other routines to improve Sextractor photometry.
 They
-include: simple combination of merge two catalogs, creation of masks, convertion to ds9 reg file, and sky background computation.
+include: combination of two catalogs, creation of masks, creation of Ds9 region file, and computation of sky background.

 Except for sex2ds9 routine, the use of the routines is suggested in the following order: CluSex, Joincat (if needed), makemask, and compsky.
-Those routines are separated because the user need to be verify that the output is well done before to continue with the next routine.
+Those routines are separated because the user need to be verify that the output is well done before continuing  with the next routine.

 Joincat
 ~~~~~~~

 Joincat is a small CluSex version.
 It just joins two
 existent sextractor catalogs.
-The aim is that a sextractor
+The aim is that a third Sextractor
 catalog can be merged with the output of CluSex.
-The aim is to
+Therefore, this
-detect those objects that were unable to be detected
+hopefully will detect those objects that were unable to be detected
 by CluSex.

 The principle is the same as CluSex: objects of the second catalog
 will be added to the first one only if their center is outside the
 ellipse of the objects of the first catalog.
-Use it only if it is necessary.
+Use it only if it is
+necessary.
+An additional option (-i) will add all the objects where
+the object position is not in the other catalog.

 MakeMask
 ~~~~~~~

-This routine creates an image containing ellipse masks for every object.
+This routine creates an image which contains ellipse masks for every object.
 It needs the CluSex output catalog and saturated ds9 regions (created by CluSex as well)